 At the point of data entry, the objective should be to identify inconsistencies, inaccuracies, and duplicate records.
 You can alert the operator or even implement software that resolves these issues automatically.

 A great approach is to develop a set of utility functions, tools, and/or scripts that do the hard work.
 There are some incredible options available.

-For example, using regex functions to search and replace incorrect text.
+For example, you can implement regex functions to search and replace incorrect text.
 Another example is blanking out all values that don’t meet a certain requirement.

 3. Validate the Accuracy of Data